 As an aside, I think it is a good idea to begin learning a language with intermediate level texts that include a lot of repetition of vocabulary, rather than overly simple beginner texts.
-Podcasts are great for this and there are a few good Chinese podcasts out there these days.
+Podcasts and audio books are great for this.

 As I got a toe hold on the language, my motivation to learn the characters grew.
 I wanted to know the characters for the words that I had been listening to and getting used to.